 The BID will generate £1.7m of investment into the Cathedral Quarter area over its 5 year term

 BID projects are funded by raising finance, principally, through a levy.
 This levy is an investment by businesses within the Destination CQ BID area.
 The total revenue to be raised from the BID levy over its 5-year term is £1.7m.
-The levy is payable by all non-domestic properties within the BID area that are listed on the Local Non-Domestic Rating List (2016) with a rateable value of £1,500 and above (as received by Cathedral Quarter Trust on 28th August 2016 from Land and Property Services NI).
+The levy is payable by all non-domestic properties within the BID area that are listed on the Local Non-Domestic Rating List with a rateable value of £1,500 and above as received from Land and Property Services NI.

 How much will I pay?